 - Any threat or use of a weapon

-- Any negative behavior associated with race, religion, sexual orientation, or disability
+- Any negative behavior associated with race, color, national origin, religion, sexual orientation, or disability

 - Any reports to authorities where the BSA’s Mandatory Reporting of Child Abuse policy or your state’s mandatory reporting of child abuse laws apply

 - Any abuse of a child that meets state reporting mandates for bullying or harassment